networkdynamics/seldonite/README.md

 # Seldonite
-Seldon's Element: Your Foundation for News Event Representation
+Seldon's Element: A News Event Representation Library

 Please see the wiki